This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 Everyone loves a pie.
 Not everyone makes a pie.
-Let’s be honest, we all picture a wonderful grandma spending hours in the kitchen making and baking a pie.
-Definitely a quaint scene, but seems too time-consuming, right?
+Let’s be honest; we all picture a wonderful grandma spending hours in the kitchen making and baking a pie.
+It’s definitely a quaint scene, but it seems too time-consuming, right?
 Well, I feel like my new life mission is to convince others that pie can be easy and really doesn’t take too much time.
-Actually, I was writing this post and reviewing all the pictures of this pie, I got the urge to make a pie.
+Actually, I was writing this post and reviewing all the pictures of this pie, and I got the urge to make a pie.
 I hope the feeling is contagious!

 Personally, I love to make multiple pie crusts ahead of time and store them in the freezer for up to three months.
 Once the crust is made, a pie is pretty much a one-bowl dessert, just like those one-pot meals that have been huge over the last few years.
 Should one-bowl desserts be the next thing?!